golang-leipzig/golang-leipzig.github.io/content/_index.md

 We're hosting a [Go](https://golang.org/) [Meetup in Leipzig](https://www.meetup.com/Leipzig-Golang/) and have organized 15 events so far.
-We are currently in planning mode for 2021.
+Here are our [ideas for 2021](https://golangleipzig.space/posts/welcome-2021/).

 ----